1501 Broadway: Site

-The Paramount Building is on 1501 Broadway, between 43rd and 44th Streets, at Times Square in the Midtown Manhattan neighborhood of New York City.
-While the building carries a Broadway address, it is actually on the west side of Seventh Avenue.
+The Paramount Building is on 1501 Broadway, between 43rd and 44th Streets, at Times Square in the Midtown Manhattan neighborhood of New York City, New York, U.S. While the building carries a Broadway address, it is actually on the west side of Seventh Avenue.
 The section of Broadway and Seventh Avenue between 43rd and 45th Streets is officially listed on city maps as "Times Square", but the adjoining section of Broadway was converted into a permanent pedestrian plaza in the 2010s.
 The Paramount Building's rectangular land lot covers 41,586 ft2, with a frontage of 200 ft on Broadway and 207 ft on 43rd and 44th Streets.

 The surrounding area is part of Manhattan's Theater District and contains many Broadway theatres.
 1501 Broadway shares the block with 229 West 43rd Street, the Hayes Theater, and the St. James Theatre to the west.
 Other nearby buildings include the Majestic Theatre, the Broadhurst Theatre, and the Shubert Theatre to the northwest; One Astor Plaza to the north; 1530 Broadway to the northeast; 1500 Broadway to the east; 4 Times Square and One Times Square to the southeast; 3 Times Square to the south; the American Airlines Theatre, Lyric Theatre, and New Victory Theater to the southwest.

 Prior to the development of the Paramount Building, the eastern portion of the site had been occupied by the Putnam Building, a six-story commercial structure.
 It was named after American Revolutionary War general Israel Putnam, who had passed through the site in 1776 during the war.
 The Putnam Building had long been occupied by theatrical agencies and, before its demolition in 1925, had a large electric sign measuring 200 by 50 ft on its facade.
 The western part of the site was occupied by a group of brownstones, operated by the Astor family as a set of apartments called Westover Court.
 The Astor family had owned the land since 1803.
-The vicinity had also been known as the "Eden Farm" until about 1850; that name came from a previous landowner.
+Until about 1850, the vicinity had also been known as the "Eden Farm" a title that came from a previous landowner.